Keyworth: Recreation

-The Keyworth Show takes place each summer, on the second Saturday of July which includes a horticultural show, fairground and various displays.
+The Keyworth Show takes place each summer, on the first Saturday of July which includes a horticultural show, fairground and various displays.
 This all takes place on the playing fields described below.

+The Keyworth Turkey Trot is a half-marathon road race which the 1st Keyworth Scout Group has been holding annually since 1983, normally on the second Sunday in December.
+It attracts hundreds of runners.
+The race was not run in December 2020 due to COVID-19 restrictions, however the race is back on and scheduled yearly again going forward.

-Keyworth Leisure Centre is the areas main swimming pool which is located next to the site of the South Wolds Academy.
+There are several gyms in Keyworth.
+Keyworth Leisure Centre on Church Drive which features a gym, a children's pool and an adults pool but lacks a sports hall, located next to the site of the South Wolds Academy.
+The Key Health Club, a gym on Bunny Lane.
+Aspire4Fitness, a gym on Debdale Lane within a small Industrial Estate.

 The Rectory playing field near the parish church is on the site of an ancient medieval ridge and furrow system.
 This sometimes made running a rather precarious business for the outfielders of Keyworth Cricket Club who played their home matches on this field until 2012 before moving to the Platt Lane playing fields.
 In the season 2006 Keyworth Cricket Club players created league records for the most runs in a season and the most centuries in a season.
 It was the most successful season in the history of the club, which dates back to 1814.
 An activity park aimed at older children was installed in 2016 on the field and a play park for younger children is across the road in front of Keyworth Primary School.

-The Keyworth Turkey Trot is a half-marathon road race which the 1st Keyworth Scout Group has been holding annually since 1983, normally on the second Sunday in December.
-It attracts hundreds of runners.
-The race was not run in December 2020 due to ongoing Covid-19 restrictions.